Moonstruck: The Lunar Cycle’s Effects on Hunting and Fishing

-Successful hunters and anglers know that feeding time—the hours around sunrise and sunset—give you more action.
-And experienced anglers and hunters know the secret to bringing home trophies instead of stories lies in knowing the specific monthly phases of the moon.
+Successful hunters and anglers know that feeding time — the hours around sunrise and sunset — gives you more action.
+Experienced anglers and hunters know the secret to bringing home trophies instead of stories lies in knowing the specific monthly phases of the moon.

-John Alden Knight, an avid fisherman and the author of Moon Up...Moon Down, The Modern Angler: Including the Solunar Theory, and The Theory and Technique of Fresh Water Angling, is widely credited with the development of the solunar theory.
+John Alden Knight, an avid fisherman and the author of Moon Up...Moon Down, The Modern Angler: Including the Solunar Theory, and The Theory and Technique of Fresh Water Angling, is widely credited with the development of the solunar theory on moon phase for anglers.

 Putting the folklore to the test, Knight compared some 200 record fish catches with the corresponding phase of the moon.
 The vast majority of those record catches (90%) were made during a new moon when solunar effects appear the strongest.